Sure Dividend

 Valuation & Expected Returns

-Atmos Energy is expected to earn $6.60 this year.
-Based on this, the stock trades with a price-to-earnings ratio of 17.8x.
-This is slightly below our fair value estimate of 19x earnings, which is slightly below the 10-year average price-to-earnings ratio for the stock.
+Atmos Energy is expected to earn $7.20 this year.
+Based on this, the stock trades with a price-to-earnings ratio of 21.3x.
+This is above our fair value estimate of 19x earnings, and above the 10-year average price-to-earnings ratio for the stock.

-As a result, Atmos Energy shares appear to be undervalued.
-If the stock valuation expands from 17.8 to 19 over the next five years, the corresponding multiple expansion would boost annual returns by 1.3%.
-This could be a small headwind for future returns.
+As a result, Atmos Energy shares appear to be overvalued.
+If the stock valuation compresses from 21.3 to 19 over the next five years, the corresponding multiple compression would decrease annual returns by 1.6%.
+This could be a slight headwind for future returns.

 Fortunately, the stock could still provide positive returns to shareholders, through earnings growth and dividends.
 We expect the company to grow earnings by 7% per year over the next five years.